huhu/search-extension-core/README.md

     // Whether enable the query as a default search.
     // Default search means user can perform search without any sigils. defaultSearch = false,
+    // The hook method to enable default search dynamically.
+    // This hook method is preferred over defaultSearch property. isDefaultSearch = undefined,
     // The default search priority.
 The smaller, the higher. searchPriority = 0
 }